-- 1. Providers to have a strong vision to grow their F&A practice and must offer FP&A services - 2.
-Bring in deep domain and technology expertise, including automation, analytics, AI, machine learning, cloud and blockchain - 3.
-Have a strong partner ecosystem across F&A service lines to drive innovation and digital transformation - 4.
-Demonstrate ability to provide vertical-specific platform
+- 1. Providers to have a strong vision to grow their F&A practice and must offer R2R services - Bring in deep domain and technology expertise, including automation, analytics, AI, machine learning, cloud and blockchain - 3.
+Have a strong partner ecosystem across F&A service lines to drive innovation and digital transformation - Demonstrate an ability to provide vertical-specific platform solutions and

-- solutions and offer guidance on process optimization to deliver tangible benefits - Employ design thinking or alternative methodologies to involve the customer in designing products and services or the transformation roadmap - 6.
+- offer guidance on process optimization to deliver tangible benefits - 5.
+Employ design thinking or alternative methodologies that involve the customer in designing products and services or the transformation roadmap - 6.
 Demonstrate industry and domain expertise to deal with core finance functions and lead digital implementation of roadmap design - 7.
 Have referenceable case studies